labanh/CMSC5724-Project2-MarginPerceptron/README.md

 python margin_perceptron.py --dataset 8d-r12-n10000.txt
 ```

+After running the code, logs will be stored at `./log` folder.

 # Dataset
 Your implementation should work on any dataset in the following format:
 The first line contains three numbers n, d, and r, where n is the number of points, d is the dimensionality of the instance space, and r is the radius.